NBA playoffs resume Saturday as sides detail new commitments - WHIZ News

 “We’re all hurt, we’re all tired of just seeing the same thing over and over again and everybody just expects us to be OK just because we get paid great money,” Paul said.
 “We’re human, we have real feelings and I’m glad that we got a chance to get in a room and talk with one another and not just cross paths and say good luck in your game today.”

 All 13 teams remaining in the postseason scheduled practice Friday — the anniversary of the 1963 March on Washington for Jobs and Freedom, as Paul noted — though some declined to speak with reporters.
-Games are to resume Saturday.
+Games are to resume Saturday with the Milwaukee Bucks taking on the Orlando Magic.
+The other two games Saturday will be Oklahoma City Thunder versus the Houston Rockets followed by the Portland Trail Blazers against the Los Angeles Lakers.

 Games were postponed the last two days, during which players met among themselves and with coaches and owners before an agreement to resume was reached.